Early History of the Valley

 The Koenig property was sold to Colorado State University in 1972.
 Restoration projects, funded by grants from the Colorado Historical Society, have helped to preserve many of the original buildings on the homestead property as an illustration of life in pioneer times.
 The Homestead cabin now houses the Mountain Campus Museum.

 The first academic course was held in 1915.
 Two years later, in 1917, the first forestry field camp was held.
 Official designation as a campus of Colorado State was granted in the 1960s.
-The CSU Mountain Campus continues to offer field courses in forestry and natural resources and is now home to over 200 students each summer from the Warner College of Natural Resources.
+The CSU Mountain Campus continues to offer field courses in forestry and natural resources and is now home to over 300 students each summer from the Warner College of Natural Resources and other colleges within CSU.

 Same Great Valley, New Era